RESOURCES

 • Get an abstinent sponsor to guide you as you work the Twelve Steps.

-• Call a newcomer or other member of your group and see how they're doing
+• Reach out to a newcomer or other member of your group and see how they're doing

-• Call someone you haven't seen at meetings in awhile to let them know you're thinking about them
+• Reach out to someone you haven't seen at meetings in awhile to let them know you're thinking about them

 • If someone you know has trouble getting to Face to Face meetings, offer to drive them if possible